SS Imperator: Cunard service as Berengaria

 In September 1925, a security alert at sea was triggered when the Cunard company offices in New York received a message stating there was a bomb aboard Berengaria; the vessel was then 1,200 miles out from New York, bound for Southampton.
 The ship was searched although the passengers and most crew were not informed about the reason.
 A fire drill was held just before the supposed time of detonation, so passengers could be placed close to their lifeboat stations without arousing suspicion.
 The bomb threat failed to materialize.

 On 11 May 1932, Berengaria ran aground in the Solent.
-He was refloated an hour later.
+She was refloated an hour later.

-In May 1934, Berengaria was again in the headlines when he ran aground on mud banks at Calshot on the Solent.
-He was pulled free by four tugs from Southampton.
-The vessel suffered no damage and the incident did not affect his sailing schedule.
+In May 1934, Berengaria was again in the headlines when she ran aground on mud banks at Calshot on the Solent.
+She was pulled free by four tugs from Southampton.
+The vessel suffered no damage and the incident did not affect her sailing schedule.

-Despite his German heritage, Berengaria served as flagship of the Cunard fleet until replaced by his sister ship, RMS Majestic (also German: ex-SS Bismarck), in 1934 after the merger of Cunard with White Star Line.
-In later years, Berengaria was used for discounted Prohibition-dodging cruises, which earned his jocular nicknames like Bargainaria and Boringaria.
+Despite her German heritage, Berengaria served as flagship of the Cunard fleet until replaced by her sister ship, RMS Majestic (also German: ex-SS Bismarck), in 1934 after the merger of Cunard with White Star Line.
+In later years, Berengaria was used for discounted Prohibition-dodging cruises, which earned her jocular nicknames like Bargainaria and Boringaria.

-Toward the end of his service life, the ship suffered several electrical fires caused by aging wiring, and Cunard-White Star opted to retire him in 1938.
-He was sold to Sir John Jarvis, who had also purchased Olympic, to provide work for unemployed shipbuilders in Jarrow, County Durham.
+Toward the end of her service life, the ship suffered several electrical fires caused by aging wiring, and Cunard-White Star opted to retire her in 1938.
+She was sold to Sir John Jarvis, who had also purchased Olympic, to provide work for unemployed shipbuilders in Jarrow, County Durham.
 Berengaria sailed for the River Tyne under the command of Captain George Gibbons to be scrapped down to the waterline.
 Due to the size of the vessel and the outbreak of the Second World War, the final demolition took place only in 1946.